Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in Jasper County, MO.
-A manslaughter charge in Jasper County, MO isn’t something you can afford to take lightly, it can change your life in an instant.
-Your freedom, your future, and your name are all at risk.
-At Combs Waterkotte, our Jasper County, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.
+Jasper County, MO manslaughter defense lawyer.
+Being charged with manslaughter in Jasper County, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our Jasper County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

-You need a skilled and aggressive Jasper County, MO manslaughter defense lawyer on your side right away.
-Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
-Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Jasper County and across Missouri.
+You need a strong, experienced manslaughter defense attorney in Jasper County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Jasper County and across Missouri, we know how to fight, and win, cases like yours.

 • Protect Your Life